microsoft/msphpsql/README.md

     sudo pecl install pdo_sqlsrv

 *Note: it installs the stable version, for specific version you should set the version.
 For example, `sudo pecl install sqlsrv-4.0.8`
+Drivers are Mac-compatible starting from 4.1.7preview release.
+Do `sudo pecl search sqlsrv`.

 ### Step 5: Add the Microsoft PHP Drivers for SQL Server to php.ini